BYOD and MAM for Windows, protecting your data with Intune

 This one is important or the policy will fail to create:

-Most important of all, we need to require app protection in Grant controls:
+Most important of all, we need to require app protection in Grant controls.
+We will also add compliance here to let through any corporate devices:

 As an extra layer of security, you can also Block downloads using Conditional Access App Control in the Session controls: